Hoyindee/DSA-Documentation/README.md

     - A Personalized Thank You gift (a hand written thank you card, an Item customized with their name on it)
     - Give them a Spotlight- customer of the year or month hall of fame.
     - Start a Referral Reward Program
     - Create a Top Tier Customer Reward
+        1. Special exclusive discount
+        2. Early access to sales
+        3. Birthday or Anniversary gift(which could be a Shoutout)

+### Limitation

+It was a large data set with some column tha were not useful for my analysis.
+Unuseful column was not removed so as not to affect the original table instead view was created with a number of selected columns useful for understanding and interpreting my analysis.

+### Reference

+- DSA CLASS SERIES ON SQL
+-